 This disease is very common, and it can spread to your eyes if you touch an infected area and then rub your eyes or the surrounding skin.

 This infection starts with a small, painless sore at the spot where the infection entered your body, usually on your genitals or rectum.
 Left untreated, a rash can spread all over your body, and if still untreated, it can cause damage to your internal organs later, with potentially life-threatening consequences.

 Many STDs can cause a rash, sores, or other symptoms in the visible portion of your skin.
 It’s important to come in for a diagnostic exam any time you notice changes.
 STD screening is fast and straightforward, and treatment can begin the same day.

 Your treatment path depends on the type of infection and how far it has progressed.
 Many STDs caused by parasites or bacteria can be cleared up with a simple course of antibiotics.
 In other cases, antiviral drugs can help reduce outbreaks and manage the condition.

-Numerous new medications can help treat sexually transmitted diseases.
+Numerous new medications can help treat sexually transmitted disease.
 Even for those infections that cannot be cured, proper treatment can help keep you healthy and reduce the risk of spreading the infection to others.

-How can I prevent sexually transmitted diseases?
+How can I prevent sexually transmitted disease?